A PHP Developer in The JavaScript World

 Motivation

-My objective today is to create a simple web form using AngularJS and Node.js.
-I want to have both development and production environments.
-The workflow to build the versions must be easy job to do.
-In addition I want unit and end-to-end tests.
+Our objective is to create a simple web form using AngularJS and Node.js.
+We want to have both development and production environments.
+The workflow to build the versions must be an easy task to do.
+In addition we want to have both unit and end-to-end tests (E2E).
+Data will be in a MySQL database because that's very common in web applications.

 Debian